-FAQ Regarding Separation and Annulment Law
+Separation and Annulment Law

 Some people may prefer an annulment rather than to live with the stigma that they associate with divorce.
 There are other people that prefer annulments for religious reasons as well.
-Some churches and other religious associates do not allow a person to remarry that has had a prior divorce.
+Some churches and other religious associates don't allow a person to remarry that has had a prior divorce.
 In these situations, an annulment may allow that person to get remarried within their church.

 There are various legal grounds that must be shown before an annulment can be obtained by a married couple.
 In general, to get an annulment, you will have to show at least one of the following reasons:

 This could mean that one spouse lied about his or her ability to reproduce, misrepresented his or her age, or did not explain that they could not get legally married because they were still in a prior marriage.

 This could mean that one spouse did not inform the other of an addiction of some sort (drugs/alcohol/sex), a prior felony conviction or jail time, involvement in a violent gang, an ongoing criminal activity, a sexually transmitted disease or other health factor.

 This speaks for itself and refers to the inability or refusal of one spouse to have sexual intercourse with the other.

 One of the most common reasons for an annulment is a misunderstanding that one spouse wants to have children while the other does not.

 If you can show one or more of the above reasons, you may be able to get a civil annulment of your marriage.
-If you are a member of the Roman Catholic Church, you may be able to get a "religious annulment" from the church after receiving a civil divorce through the state court system.
+If you're a member of the Roman Catholic Church, you may be able to get a "religious annulment" from the church after receiving a civil divorce through the state court system.
 By doing so, you will be able to remarry and have your new marriage recognized by the church.

-Generally speaking, you have a better chance of having your marriage annulled if you have been married for only a short time.
-Indeed, a large majority of annulments are granted to marriages that have lasted only a few weeks or months.
-In these situations, it is easy to divide assets and property and there are generally no children that have to be considered for issues of custody, support or visitation.
+You have a better chance of having your marriage annulled if you have been married for only a short time.
+Indeed, a large majority of annulments are granted to marriages that have lasted only a few weeks or months; it's easy to divide assets and property and there are generally no children that have to be considered for issues of custody, support or visitation.

-In short, yes.
+If two people are married, they can be considered separated.
 However, there is much confusion that is associated with this simple word, "separated."
 Much of this confusion is due to the fact that there are four different types of separation: